 The Company recorded income tax expense based on effective income tax rates of 2.9% (unaudited) and 1.4% (unaudited) for the six months ended June 30, 2014 and 2015, respectively.
 The Company's effective income tax rate is based upon estimated income for the year, the estimated composition of income in different jurisdictions and the resolution or identification of tax position uncertainties.
 For the six months ended June 30, 2014 and 2015, the Company's effective income tax rate was different than the Singapore statutory tax rate mainly due to the Company's inability to benefit from tax losses due to the existence of a valuation allowance in loss jurisdictions.

-(in thousands, except for share and per share amounts) (Information as of June 30, 2015 and for the six months ended June 30, 2014 and 2015 is unaudited)
+(Information as of June 30, 2015 and for the six months ended June 30, 2014 and 2015 is unaudited)

 The components of the Company's deferred tax assets as of December 31, 2013 and 2014, are as follows: